rsmp-nordic/core_v4/components.md

 All signal groups: `sg`

 ## Main component
-Exactly one component at root leve must be configured to the main comnponent, and this component can be used to refer to the device as a whole.
+Exactly one root level component must be configured as the main comnponent.
+This component can be used to refer to the device as a whole.
 As a shorthand, an empty component path can be used to refer to the main component.
 In RSMP 4 topic path this is done by leaving out the component path entirely.

 ## Component Names